 “The Electronic Health Record (EHR) is a longitudinal electronic record of patient health information generated by one or more encounters in any care delivery setting.
 Included in this information are patient demographics, progress notes, problems, medications, vital signs, past medical history, immunizations, laboratory data and radiology reports.

 The EHR automates and streamlines the clinician’s workflow.
 The EHR has the ability to generate a complete record of a clinical patient encounter—as well as supporting other care-related activities directly or indirectly via interface—including evidence-based decision support, quality management, and outcomes reporting “

 2. What is the best approach to develop EHR software?

 While there are ready-to-use EHR systems in the market which includes open-source software as well as commercially licensed software, their customization is not always cost-effective.

 Conversely, developing a fully fledged EHR system that is loaded with numerous features is also not a cost-effective option.

-Therefore, when developing an EHR software tailored to your needs, it is always best to take an MVP approach.
+Therefore, when developing an EMR / EHR software tailored to your needs, it is always best to take an MVP approach.
 An MVP refers to a minimum viable product that contains the minimum set of features that are a must-have when launching your medical software.

 This MVP development gives you an EHR prototype which acts as a proof of concept for your EHR system.